 In today’s global business environment, international experience is a standout item on your resumé.
-Studying abroad offers students a life-changing opportunity to be immersed in another culture and region of the world, thereby developing cross-cultural skills and a global perspective.
+Studying abroad offers students a transformative opportunity to be immersed in another culture and region of the world.
+Students develop cross-cultural skills and a global perspective.

-In addition to study abroad, Sprott students have many opportunities to gain international experiences, including taking part in international case competitions, global leadership programs, and international internships.
+Sprott students have many opportunities to gain international experience, including taking part in international case competitionsand international study tours.

 Co-operative education (co-op) is an option open to the students in the Bachelor of Commerce program.
 Through co-op, you will:

-■ Learn how to find work in a competitive job market; and
+- Learn how to find work in a competitive job market.

 As a co-op student, you will alternate study terms with four or eight month work terms, which begin the summer after second year.
 Typically, an additional one to two academic terms are required to complete your degree.